'I cannot win': Leo Molloy quits mayoral bid as new poll reveals slump

-Leo Molloy has quit the race to become Auckland's next mayor, conceding: "I cannot win".
+Leo Molloy has quit the race to become Auckland's next mayor, conceding: "I cannot win."

-The Herald revealed he has announced his withdrawal today - on the same day a new poll had him dropping to third.
+The Herald revealed he has announced his withdrawal today - on the same day a new poll had him dropping to third in the running.

 "I cannot win," Molloy told the Herald today.

-A clear trend had emerged and pulling out was the right thing to do for the city.
+A clear trend had emerged and pulling out was the right thing to do for the city, he said.

 "Cowboys don't cry.
 I'm getting on with my other life as a hospo legend," he said.